lionslair/laradock-local/README.md

 ## References

 Below could be a good way of adding php8 with 7 to the system.
 I like the implementation.
 Should work going up.
-However the worker containers would probably still run the env version.
+However, the worker containers would probably still run the env version.

 [https://medium.com/@msirius/1-n-php-versions-and-projects-via-laradock-51938b337071](https://medium.com/@msirius/1-n-php-versions-and-projects-via-laradock-51938b337071)